Strange noises: The Record for Thursday, July 25, 2019

 3:09 a.m.
 Officers responded to the same location for another report of a bear in a dumpster.
 They shot it with a less-lethal round to scare the animal away.

 7:40 a.m.
-A man called police to report the theft of his motorized scooter, taken from the 400 block of Eighth Street.
+A man called officers to report the theft of his motorized scooter, taken from the 400 block of Eighth Street.

 9:43 a.m.
-Police were called about a man making strange noises at Eighth Street and Lincoln Avenue.
+Officers were called about a man making strange noises at Eighth Street and Lincoln Avenue.

 1:39 p.m.
 Officers responded to a report of a dog locked inside a hot car at Seventh and Oak streets.
 The vehicle left before officers arrived.